rshubhankar11/Notes/SpringBoot/SpringBoot.md

 - Spring is a web application framework based on Java.
 It provides tools and libraries to create a complete cutomized web application.
 - Wheras Spring Boot is a spring module which is used to create spring application project that can just run.

+## Spring IOC Container:

+- In Spring, the IOC (Inversion of Control) container is like a big boss that manages and handles objects (beans) in your application.
+Instead of you creating and managing the objects directly, the Spring container takes charge of it.
+It's called "Inversion of Control" because the control of object creation and lifecycle is inverted from you (the developer) to the Spring container.

+- The Spring IOC container is responsible for creating, initializing, configuring, and wiring these objects together based on the configuration you provide.
+It helps to achieve loose coupling between different components of your application and makes it easier to manage dependencies.

+## Spring Bean:

+- In Spring, a bean is just an ordinary Java object that is managed by the Spring IOC container.
+You can think of a bean as a piece of your application that Spring manages for you.
+These beans are created and configured by the Spring container according to the instructions you provide through configuration files (e.g., XML, Java annotations, or Java-based configuration).

+- These beans can represent various components in your application, such as services, data sources, controllers, or anything else you need.
+Spring provides features like dependency injection, where the dependencies of a bean (other objects it requires) are automatically provided by the container, making it easy to build and maintain complex applications.

+#### Note: In summary, Spring IOC container is like a manager that controls the creation and management of objects (beans) in your application, while Spring beans are the objects themselves that are managed by the container.
+Together, they help you build well-organized and easily maintainable applications.